-- When will this year's nomination process open?
+- When will next year's nomination process open?

 - How do I complete/submit the nomination?

-Download the PDF nomination package, fill out the information and email to email@example.com by April 30, 2021 with the nominee's name in the subject line.
+Download the PDF nomination package, fill out the information and email to email@example.com with the nominee's name in the subject line.
 Alternatively, fill out an online form here.

 - Can I nominate myself?